caseywdunn/hutan/README.md

 ## Citing

-To find out how to cite hutan, run hte following in R:
+To find out how to cite hutan, run the following in R:

     citation("hutan")